DEVELOP LEADERSHIP SKILLS

 The Middle & High School Student Council is formed by 9 Class Representatives (voted by each homeroom) and 4 House Captains.

 The Vice President and President is voted by the entire school community.
-They have been working to fulfill their core purposes, outlined as 4S+F: Social, Spirit, School Improvement, Service, Fundraising.
+They work to fulfill their core purposes, outlined as 4S+F: Social, Spirit, School Improvement, Service, Fundraising.

-- We want our students to be social, expanding their experiences at school beyond just academics.
-Thus, many after-school events are being planned, such as Trivia Night, Game Night, and Talent Shows which are open to anyone in the CIS community.
+1. We want our students to be social, expanding their experiences at school beyond just academics.
+Thus, many after-school events are being planned, such as Trivia, Game Days, Talent Shows, and other activities which are open to anyone in the CIS community.

-- We also want to raise the spirit and the pride of our school in the students.
-We plan the triannual House Activity Days, running the whole program from making the schedule to planning each activity.
+2. We also want to raise the spirit and the pride of our school in the students.
+We plan the triannual House Activity Days (HAD), running the whole program from making the schedule to planning each activity.
 We are also in charge of other activities that raise school spirit such as inter-house competitions, spirit days, and pep rallies.

-- We not only look for opportunities to serve the CIS student community, but how the CIS student community can serve for others.
-Therefore, we plan events such as Teacher Appreciation Day and Tree of Giving, an annual Christmas charity project ran by the students.
+4. We not only look for opportunities to serve the CIS student community, but how the CIS student community can serve for others.
+Therefore, we plan events such as Teacher Appreciation Day and Tree of Giving, an annual Christmas charity project run by the students.

 5. Lastly, fundraising is important to us, because in order for most of these events and projects come to life, we need to raise funds.
 All the funds we make are directly used to run social events, raise school spirit, or contribute to school improvements and services.